Gautier30/iot-ReyVai/Gautier/Exercises/Week_1/Readme.md

 Some **benefits** of IoT are that it allows to connect devices together, which is a high value proposition, while those devices on their own would not be of a huge interest.
 IoT provides monitoring and remote control of assets and resources which ultimately make the users' lives easier.

 Some **challenges** of IoT are mainly the vulnerability of the systems and the growing power consumption of modern network protocols, which implies batteries need to be improved.

-### Reflection
-I enjoyed this introduction to the class.
-The very relaxed atmosphere is promising and I feel like these learning conditions will make for a really motivating IoT introduction.
-I am eager to start working on the labs and projects, and hope the TAs will help clear any doubts.